mabel-dev/opteryx/docs/03 SQL/08 Temporality.md

 ## Limitations

-`FOR` clauses cannot contain comments or reference column values or aliases
+- `FOR` clauses cannot contain comments or reference column values or aliases

-Dates can not include times and must be in the format 'YYYY-MM-DD'
+- Dates can not include times and must be in the format 'YYYY-MM-DD'
+- The default partition scheme does not support Temporal queries